-Are you interested in becoming a Certified Acceptance Agent?
-Perhaps you already are an Acceptance Agent and you are looking to renew your application.
-Either way, we want to make certain you have all necessary information to move forward with the process!
+Whether you are interested in becoming a Certified Acceptance Agent or looking to renew your application, we want to make certain you have all necessary information to move forward with the process.

-For all new Certified Acceptance Agent applicants and renewals, it is important you complete Form 13551, Application to Participate in the IRS Acceptance Agent Program and submit it to the IRS.
+For all new Certified Acceptance Agent applicants and renewals, you must complete Form 13551, Application to Participate in the IRS Acceptance Agent Program and submit it to the IRS.
 This document and all required information can be mailed to:

 Internal Revenue Service